-I grew up in Vancouver, studied at McGill and Columbia, and now live in Brooklyn.
+I grew up in Vancouver, studied at McGill and Columbia, and now live in Colorado.
 I’ve always been fascinated by journalism and the media business and, after working three years as a lawyer, I decided to try my hand at being a full-time writer.

 The Formal Version

 My educational background includes a BA, JD (LLB) and BCL from McGill, and an MA from Columbia Journalism School with a concentration in business.

 I began my legal career as a law clerk at the Federal Court of Canada, where I prepared cases on patent trials, immigration hearings and a variety of regulatory disputes.
 As a lawyer, I advised Canada’s broadcast regulator on new media issues, and worked in private practice for First Nations bands in Northern Canada.

 After graduating from Columbia, I worked for Reuters, first as an intern in Paris, and then as a legal writer in New York.
 I moved to paidContent (now Gigaom) in 2011, where I reported on new media and advertising; my primary focus is now legal and regulatory issues that affect the technology industry.